edgonzalez24/edgonzalez.me/content/articles/kitbag-router-and-vue-router.md

 **Vue Router** package has been standard for handling application routing and navigation.
 The community and support have been crucial and fundamental to our projects.

 But recently, a new alternative has emerged in the community: **Kitbag Router**.
 Considered a modern router written and adapted with TypeScript, it aims to improve the developer experience by offering a typed, secure, and robust tool for applications.
-This alternative search to eliminate routing problems and provide a more user friendly experience and developer experience.
+This alternative search to eliminate routing problems and provide a more user friendly experience (UX) and developer experience (DX).

-First, let's review key differences, real world use cases, and recommendations to understand in which situations it is best to use them depending on the type of project we are working on.
+First, let's review key differences, weak points or risks, and recommendations to understand in which situations it is best to use them depending on the type of project we are working on.

 ## What is Vue Router?
 [Vue Router](https://router.vuejs.org/) is the official router of the Vue ecosystem.
 It manages static and dynamic routes, declarative navigation, scrolling behavior, history modes, and more.